diegovillatoromx/logistic_regresion_model/README.md

 the user need not have to train all the models from the beginning.
 Note: This model is built over a chunk of data.
 One can obtain the model for the entire data by running engine.py by taking the entire data to train the models.

 4. Lib folder - This is a reference folder.
-It contains the original ipython notebook that we saw in the videos.
+It contains the [ipython notebook tutorial]().
+.